-A curriculum designed to foster passionately curious children with two acres of natural playspace that provides rich and meaningful learning experiences.
+A curriculum designed to foster passionately curious children with two acres of natural playspace that provides rich and meaningful learning experiences and education in nature.

 School Programme -our unique innovative approach to early school aged learning (numeracy and literacy) based on a curriculum to support natural body and brain development for children aged from 5 years.